 With that word of caution, any Trac template may be copied and customized.
-The default Trac templates are located in the Trac egg or wheel, such as
+The default Trac templates are located inside the installed Trac egg, such as

 /usr/lib/pythonVERSION/site-packages/Trac-VERSION.egg/trac/templates, ../trac/ticket/templates, ../trac/wiki/templates.
 The #ProjectList template file is called index.html, while the template responsible for main layout is called theme.html.
-Page assets such as images and CSS style sheets are located in the egg's or wheel's trac/htdocs directory.
+Page assets such as images and CSS style sheets are located in the egg's trac/htdocs directory.

-However, do not edit templates or site resources inside the Trac egg/wheel.
+However, do not edit templates or site resources inside the Trac egg.
 Reinstalling Trac overwrites your modifications.
 Instead use one of these alternatives:

-- For a modification to one project only, copy the template to project templates directory. - For a modification shared by several projects, copy the template to a shared location and have each project point to this location using the [inherit] templates dir option.
+- For a modification to one project only, copy the template to project templates directory. - For a modification shared by several projects, copy the template to a shared location and have each project point to this location using the [inherit] templates_dir trac.ini option.

-Trac resolves requests for a template by first looking inside the project, then in any inherited templates location, and finally inside the Trac egg or wheel.
+Trac resolves requests for a template by first looking inside the project, then in any inherited templates location, and finally inside the Trac egg.